 Think I’m a hypocrite eating foie gras but advising you not to ride elephants.
 I agree with you.
 The food I eat and the activities I choose are often at odds.
 I’ve written about the conflict here.

 Getting to Hua Hin Hills Vineyard

 The vineyard is just 45 minutes away from the centre of Hua Hin by car. you should avoid taking a scooter or driving if you plan on tasting the wine (the pouring size is ample).

-If there is a group of you, taxi might work out and it will give you the most flexibility in terms of timing.
+If there is a group of you, a taxi might work out and it will give you the most flexibility in terms of timing.

 However, as a solo traveller, I opted for the daily shuttle run by Hua Hin Hills Vineyard.